learn-co-curriculum/reading-ios-filtering-basic/README.md

 This will log all names that start with uppercase "F", lowercase "F", and uppercase "J".

 ###Conclusion
 With this, you have all the basics of `NSPredicate`-based filtering at your fingertips.
 There are some more advanced moves you can make, but get these down first and then read up on Advanced Filtering.
-Filtering will not only help you filter standard `NSArray` and `NSDictionary` objects, but also data stored in Core Data, so remember to come back for a refresher when you get there!
+Filtering will not only help you filter `NSArray` objects, but also data retrieved from Core Data, so remember to come back for a refresher when you get there!